by Drake Vato

 “Right behind you,” Koort replied, and without turning his back to the hallway, entered the apartment, then locked the door.
 The apartment was pitch black.

 “What was that about?”
 Mia asked tensely.

 “I think we’re not alone,” Koort said, lowering his voice.

-They brought out small, durable, multi-purpose flashlights and looked around the apartment.
+They brought out a pair of durable, multi-purpose flashlights, and looked around the apartment.
 It was a single-room studio, four on five meters across, with a walled-off section for the hycab.
 The furniture was old and sparse.
 The windows were covered with improvised shutters.
-Mia turned on her omnitool’s scanner and began taking readings.
+Mia turned on her omnitool’s scanner, and began taking readings.

 “No signs of contamination,” she declared after a minute.

-“I expected as much,” Koort said languidly.
+“I expected as much,” Koort said half-heartedly.
 “If there are clues here, they’ll be tied to the victim’s recent activities.”
-He reached for the nearby VR shelf and began pulling cases at random.
+He reached for the nearby VR shelf, and began pulling cases at random.

 “One thing I don’t understand,” Mia thought out loud.
 “Why a lone, young girl would come to live in such a place?”

 “Well, to begin with, she may have been a homeless orphan before she stumbled into here.”
 Koort stopped browsing the VR shelf and opened the solitary wardrobe.